jadecobra/gym/python_tdd/docs/02_INDENTATION_ERROR.md

-# How to solve the IndentationError in Python
+# How to solve the IndentationError in python

-This tutorial will step through solving an `IndentationError` in Python using Test Driven Development
+This tutorial will step through solving an `IndentationError` in python using Test Driven Development

 ## Prerequisites